imagej/imagej.github.io/_pages/platforms/macos.md

 ### App Nap

-On recent versions of OS X—10.9 "Mavericks" and later—there is an "App Nap" feature which dramatically slows down applications that are not in the foreground.
+With macOS version 10.9 "Mavericks" and later, there is an "App Nap" feature which dramatically slows down applications that are not in the foreground.
 Leave ImageJ in the foreground while it is processing to avoid this issue.
 (There are also [various](http://osxdaily.com/2014/05/13/disable-app-nap-mac-os-x/) [ways](http://www.cultofmac.com/274396/disable-app-nap-specific-apps-os-x-tips/) to disable App Nap on your machine, but we have not had much success with them.
 If you find a solution that works, allowing ImageJ to run fast in the background, please [tell us on the forum](http://forum.imagej.net/)!)

 ## No title bar in file chooser dialogs